VoronDesign/VoronUsers/printer_mods/schlank/turbocharger/README.md

 * 70-90mm clamp for 80mm hose / 90-110mm clamp for 100mm hose

 ## Printing instructions
 The model was designed around 0.6mm line width and 0.2mm layer height, no supports required.
 Adjust your slicer settings accordingly.
 The trickiest part to print is [fan_duct.stl](./fan_duct.stl) because of 30° overhang.
 Use enough cooling, otherwise the upper part could warp/deform.
-Two hose adapters is included - for 80mm and for 100mm hoses respectively.
-Choose one that fit your hose.
+Two hose adapters are included - for 80mm and for 100mm hoses respectively.
+Choose one that fit your needs.
 If you need other diameter - just drop me PM.

 ## Installation instructions
 1. Apply VHB tape to the base and mount it onto the back panel of printer.